JoKrus/dj-battle-plugin/Readme.md

 ### Setup

-- Use `/djbattle init` and `/djbattle reload` to apply your config to the server and setup the environment
+- Use `/djbattle init` and `/djbattle reload` to apply your config to the server and set up the environment
 - Let every player setup their teams via `/djteam join`
 - Test if every player is in a team via `/djteam test`